dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.1.0
+- Removed: All Think Up Themes widgets removed.
+Emergency update to correct "unexpected T_FUNCTION" error.
+Widgets will be added back in later version.

 Version 1.0.9
 - Fixed:   WordPress core checked() and selected() functions used where required.
 - Updated: post_class() added to to content.php.